jaywhang83/csharp-Repeat-Counter/README.md

 ## Technologies Used

-HTML, C#, Nancy, Razor, xUnit, CSS, Bootstrp
+HTML, C#, Nancy, Razor, xUnit, CSS, Bootstrap
 ### License

 This software is licensed under the MIT license.